jeugster/jonathaneugster-next/README.md

 Site works well across devices and browser versions with resilience and performance.

-Updates to API data in Strapi send a hook for Netlify to rebuild Next to generate static files for new and updated pages.
+Updates to Strapi data triggers generation of static files for new and updated pages.